Reactive Streams

 .to("reactive-streams:flow");

-If the JMS queue contains a high number of messages and the Subscriber associated with the flow stream is too slow, messages are dequeued from JMS and appended to the buffer, possibly causing a "out of memory" error.
+If the JMS queue contains a high number of messages and the Subscriber associated with the flow stream is too slow, messages are dequeued from JMS and appended to the buffer, possibly causing an "out of memory" error.
 To avoid such problems, a ThrottlingInflightRoutePolicy can be set in the route.

 ThrottlingInflightRoutePolicy policy = new ThrottlingInflightRoutePolicy();